edamame-course/edamame-course.github.io/logistics.md

 If you have questions about course logistics, please [let us know](mailto:edamame.course@gmail.com)

+## Costs

+Lodging and meal costs must be paid in full at check-in to Kellogg Biological Station
+* $370/person/week - apartments/dorms/cabins
+* $15 processing fee for credit cards

 ## Lodging

-* Lodging is available at [Kellog Biological Station](http://www.kbs.msu.edu/)
+Lodging is available at [Kellog Biological Station](http://www.kbs.msu.edu/)
-* $370 per person - apartments/dorms/cabins
+* $370/person/week - apartments/dorms/cabins
+* Limited family housing is available upon request
+  * Child care may be arranged upon request
+  * Child care costs are not included in course costs
+* Each room has the following amenities:
+  * Refrigorator (full or mini)
+  * Desk with chair
+  * Fan
+  * Wireless internet
+* KBS is a tobacco free campus
+* No pets allowed

 ## Meals

+All included meals are served at [McCrary Dining Hall](http://conference.kbs.msu.edu/conference-center/food-and-beverage-service/), and special dietary requests (e.g., vegetarian) are accomodated.
 Rates include the following meals (16 total):

 * Monday:    Breakfast, Lunch, Dinner
 * Tuesday:   Breakfast, Lunch, Dinner